tee-24/Kaylas-Kitchen/README.md

 * To sell the business to the user in a warm, friendly, and inviting manner

 ## Design
+### Color Scheme
+The final color scheme chosen was black and gold with an off-white text.

+### Typography
+There were three types of fonts chosen for this website:
+* Playball was used for the logo
+* Marck Script was used for the cover text and menu headings
+* Titillium Web was used for the body of the text

 ### Wireframes
 The design and structure for this website was created in Balsamiq wireframes.
 The designs produced for each page were for mobile and desktop versions only.
 The final designs and structure differ from the wireframes due to developments during the construction of the website.